University of Pittsburgh Medical Center: Merger and expansion

-The seal of the University of Pittsburgh has previously been incorporated into the UPMC logo, and can still be found on a few buildings and directional markers in and around various UPMC campuses, particularly those adjacent to the university.
+The seal of the University of Pittsburgh, previously incorporated into the UPMC logo, can still be found on a few buildings and directional markers in and around various UPMC campuses, particularly those adjacent to the university.

-Beginning in 1986, members of the University Health Center including Presbyterian University Hospital, Falk Clinic, the Pittsburgh Cancer Institute and Eye & Ear Hospital began to consolidate.
-The consolidated group, re-termed the Medical and Health Care Division (MHCD) and led by Detre, became closely linked administratively, although Presbyterian University Hospital remained a separate entity.
-In 1990, MHCD acquired neighboring Montefiore Hospital which it merged with Presbyterian University Hospital to form the entity that was then renamed as the "University of Pittsburgh Medical Center" (shortened to UPMC), which was the first time the current name of the medical center was officially used.
+Beginning in 1986, members of the University Health Center including Presbyterian University Hospital, Falk Clinic, the Pittsburgh Cancer Institute and Eye & Ear Hospital consolidated into the Medical and Health Care Division (MHCD) and led by Detre, became closely linked administratively, although Presbyterian University Hospital remained separate.
+In 1990, MHCD acquired neighboring Montefiore Hospital which merged with Presbyterian University Hospital to form the "University of Pittsburgh Medical Center" (shortened to UPMC), the first time that name was officially used.

-UPMC then began to form a network of affiliated specialty and community hospitals in 1994 termed the Tri-State Health System and established a for-profit health insurance division, UPMC Health Plan, which contracted with these hospitals.
-In 1996, UPMC had moved to acquire South Side, Aliquippa and Braddock hospitals.
+UPMC then formed a network of specialty and community hospitals in 1994 named the Tri-State Health System and established a for-profit health insurance division, UPMC Health Plan, which contracted with these hospitals.
+In 1996, UPMC acquired South Side, Aliquippa and Braddock hospitals.
 Meanwhile, UPMC began to merge with several of the already affiliated Tri-State hospitals including St. Margaret Memorial, Shadyside, and Passavant hospitals in 1997 and Magee-Womens Hospital in 1998.

-The acquisition and mergers of hospitals morphed the Tri-State Health System into a consolidation of hospitals that currently makes up a significant portion of the UPMC health system.
-Due to its immense growth of the medical center, as well as the university's concerns regarding the financial risks associated with its faculty practice plans in the face of national changes in health care reimbursements, the University of Pittsburgh and UPMC restructured their relationship and legally separated in 1998 thus launching UPMC as an independent nonprofit corporation with the university identified as a supported organization in its articles of incorporation.
+The acquisition and mergers consolidated the Tri-State Health System into a significant portion of the UPMC health system.
+Due to the immense growth of the medical center, as well as the university's concerns over financial risks associated with faculty practice in the face of national changes in health care reimbursement, the University of Pittsburgh and UPMC separated in 1998, launching UPMC as an independent nonprofit corporation supporting the university.